mabur/carma/docs/error_handling.md

   Checks an internal condition that should always hold.
   If the condition is not valid then it prints a formatted error message and aborts the program and returns the error code 1.
-  This is like an assert.
+  This is like an assert, but it is active in both debug and release builds.

 ## External Errors